Cadmus is a school in Barcelona dedicated exclusively to the teaching of Arabic language and culture.

 BA & MA University Collegue London.

-DEA Universitat Pompeu Fabra de Barcelona.
+DEA Universitat Pompeu Fabra, Barcelona.

 Language Coordinator: